 The Machu Picchu hiking trail is the most popular and well-known route among tourists.
-The trek has a total distance of approximately 43 kilometers and takes 4 days to complete, including a day of visit in the Archaeological Park of Machu Picchu.
-The surrounding nature is wonderful, with breathtaking views of snow-capped mountains, the walk through the jungle with its amazing archaeological remains is an unforgettable experience.
+The trek has a total distance of approximately 43 kilometers and takes 4 days to complete, including a day of visit to the Archaeological Park of Machu Picchu.
+The surrounding nature is wonderful, with breathtaking views of snow-capped mountains, and the walk through the jungle with its amazing archaeological remains is an unforgettable experience.

-This classic Inca Trail can start at km 77, km 82, km 88.
+This classic Inca Trail can start at km 77, km 82, and km 88.
 At km 77, which is the town of Chillca, you can get there by bus.
 Meanwhile, at km 82 or km 88, you arrive exclusively by train.
-It is necessary to be very careful during the trip to the kilometric points and to warn with time that you want to get off, otherwise the train will continue its journey.
+It is necessary to be very careful during the trip to the kilometric points and to warn with the time that you want to get off, otherwise the train will continue its journey.

 The 4 day Machu Picchu Inca Trail is considered one of the best treks in the world due to its exquisite beauty and natural environment.
 This includes different ecological areas from high deserts to Andean tropical forests.
-Following this ancient Inca Trail, we will pass through mysterious archaeological sites, environments covered by vegetation, which create the impression that they are being discovered for the first time, to finally reach the lost city of the Incas: Machu Picchu.
+Following this ancient Inca Trail, we will pass through mysterious archaeological sites, and environments covered by vegetation, which create the impression that they are being discovered for the first time, to finally reach the lost city of the Incas: Machu Picchu.

 The Traditional Inca Trail begins in the city of Cusco, from where they move by bus to km 82 or Piscacucho, from the point of control begin the adventurers to load the backpacks to start their adventure to Machupicchu at a height of 2650 masl, the ascent of the first day will be gradual and simple, they will climb only up to 3000 masl passing through Miskay (2800) and finally Huayllabamba (3000).